Parallel programming in .NET

 1.6.
 The managed thread pool

-The System.Threading.ThreadPool class provides your application with a pool of worker threads that are managed by the system, allowing you to concentrate on application tasks rather than thread management.
-If you have short tasks that require background processing, the managed thread pool is an easy way to take advantage of multiple threads.
-Use of the thread pool is significantly easier in Framework 4 and later, since you can create Task
+The System.Threading.ThreadPool class provides an application with a pool of worker threads that are managed by the system, allowing concentration on application tasks rather than thread management.

-objects that perform asynchronous tasks on thread pool threads.
 [5]

+objects can be created to perform asynchronous tasks on thread pool threads.

 .NET uses thread pool threads for many purposes, including Task Parallel Library (TPL) operations, asynchronous I/O completion, timer callbacks, registered wait operations, asynchronous method calls using delegates, and System.Net socket connections.